Full-Width Sections

 Add Your Content

 Simply replace the “Content” place-holder text in the above code with your own content.
-Whatever content you add (text, images, links, headers, etc.), will display on top of the gray bar.
+Whatever content you add (text, images, links, headers, etc.), will display inside the color box.

-To customize the color of the full-width section, simply change the hexadecimal color option in the code that says color=”#f5f5f5″.
+To customize the color of the full-width section, simply change the hexadecimal color code that says color=”#f5f5f5″.
 The #f5f5f5 is the hexadecimal color for the default light gray.
 Simply replace it with the color of your choice.
+View our Color and Contrast page for hex codes for School of Medicine brand colors.

 Full-Width Section with Background Color